ergebnis/php-cs-fixer-config-template/README.md

 However, dealing with paths here is not so much fun.
 If we could use a class instead, we would only need to know the class name, not the path to it, and that would be a lot better.

+### Sharing configuration classes

-Nonetheless, if we decided to create an implementation of [`PhpCsFixer\ConfigInterface`](https://github.com/FriendsOfPHP/PHP-CS-Fixer/blob/v2.16.0/src/ConfigInterface.php), we would soon realize that this interface has a lot of methods.
+Nonetheless, if we decided to create an implementation of [`PhpCsFixer\ConfigInterface`](https://github.com/FriendsOfPHP/PHP-CS-Fixer/blob/v2.16.0/src/ConfigInterface.php), we would soon realize that this interface has a lot of methods that we would prefer not to implement.

+### Fixer behaviour might depend on PHP version

 Now, there's another issue: there are fixers which behave differently depending on the PHP version they are run on, and we want to make sure that we run those fixers only when we want to.

+### Sharing rule sets and a factory

 That is, what we eventually want is a rule set that provides